-Cathedral Rock is a challenging 9km, 4 hour walk on the southern outskirts of Wellington Park.
-Starting by the picturesque North West Bay River the track quickly climbs 600 meters, zig zagging its way up to jagged dolerite peak at 880 meters above sea level.
+Cathedral Rock is a challenging 9km, 4-hour walk on the southern outskirts of Wellington Park.
+Starting by the picturesque North West Bay River, the track quickly climbs 600 meters, zig-zagging its way up to the jagged dolerite peak at 880 meters above sea level.
+The final 400m of this walk is steep and difficult.
 Fantastic views of Southern Tasmania reward you at the summit.

 View Google Map Directions

 From the car park you are presented with two initial routes, the first and official route takes you inland along a private road for a few hundred meters before skirting the North West Bay River through beautiful forests.
 The other option is to head directly onto the river itself, following it for 500m before heading back onto the track.
-The exit from the river is clearly marked by cairns and tape markers.
-It should be noted that through this section some dead ends trails are present.
+Cairns and tape markers clearly mark the exit from the river.
+It should be noted that through this section, some dead ends trails are present.
+The official route is well-signposted with orange arrow track markers.

-The track returns to a rugged trail, climbing even more steeply along the back face of the rock.
-When nearing the top the trail opens up onto rocky footing.
-Once at the top after the short grueling climb you are welcomed by great views towards North West Bay and back over Mount Wellington towards Collins Bonnet.
+For the final 400m, the track returns to a rugged trail, climbing even more steeply along the back face of Cathedral Rock.
+When nearing the top, the trail opens up onto rocky footing.
+Once at the top after the short gruelling climb, you are welcomed by great views towards North West Bay and back over Mount Wellington towards Collins Bonnet.
 Return via the same route.

 Hazards and Warnings